 Collecting transcriptions of imitations

-Participants (N=216) recruited from Amazon Mechanical Turk were paid to transcribe vocalizations into novel words.
-They were instructed to write down what they heard as a single "word" so that the written word would sound as much like the message as possible.
+Participants (N=216) recruited from Amazon Mechanical Turk were paid to transcribe vocalizations using English orthography, being instructed to write down what they heard as a single "word" so that the written word would sound as much like the sound as possible.
 Participants were instructed that this was a word creation task and so to avoid transcribing the vocalizations into existing English words.
 Each participant completed 10 transcriptions.
 Transcriptions were gathered for the first and the last three generations of imitations collected in the transmission chain experiment.
 Participants also provided "transcriptions" of the original environmental seed sounds.
 Analyses of these transcriptions are reported in the Supplementary Materials (Fig. S5).

 To measure similarity among transcriptions of the same imitation, we used the SequenceMatcher functions in the difflib package of the Python standard library, which implements a version of Ratcliff and Obershelp's "gestalt pattern matching" algorithm.
 Alternative measures of transcription agreement including exact string matching and the length of the longest substring match were also collected.